Skip to main content

 • Loss of intimacy and trust

 When recovery begins, many individuals feel an urgent desire to repair everything at once.
-But as we emphasize at Sana, healing must happen gradually and intentionally.
+At Sana at Stowe, we emphasize that healing must happen gradually and intentionally.
 Personal recovery must come first.

 Setting Boundaries in Recovery: A Cornerstone of Healing

-One of the most misunderstood elements of healing is boundary-setting.
-According to the National Library of medicine, many people fear that setting boundaries in recovery will push others away or be interpreted as selfish.
-In truth, boundaries are the foundation of respectful, sustainable relationships.
+Boundary-setting is one of the most misunderstood elements of healing.
+According to the National Library of Medicine, many people fear that setting boundaries in recovery will push others away or read as selfish.
+In truth, boundaries form the foundation of respectful, sustainable relationships.

 Boundaries help define: